Health Care Charitable Contributions

 One category of funding that Pfizer provides to qualified 501(c)(3) organizations is "Healthcare Charitable Contributions".
 Pfizer provides limited support for certain healthcare related programs/activities for patients.

 Definition: For purposes of Pfizer's funding of external, independent, not-for-profit organizations, programs eligible for Healthcare Charitable Contributions are limited to the following: 1) patient education, including health screening; 2) patient advocacy for disease awareness, and 3) patient access to care (e.g., transportation costs).
-Pfizer does not receive any significant value in terms of goods or services in return for our support.
+Pfizer does not receive any significant value in terms of goods or services in return for its support.
+Pfizer does not support studies or research through its Healthcare Charitable Contributions program.

 We recognize that there may be diverse understandings of the term Healthcare Charitable Contributions.
 Pfizer has its own specific definition of this term that complies with our internal policies.
 We encourage external, independent, not-for-profit organizations to look at other Pfizer resources for guidance on funding of activities that do not fit this definition of Healthcare Charitable Contributions.
 One such resource is www.pfizer.com/grantsandcontributions .